 The source of all genetic variation is mutation.
 As such, the mechanisms dedicated to maintaining the fidelity of genome replication are fundamental to biology.
 Genome instability is a common aspect of many diseases such as cancer, as DNA is continually altered by an array of mutagenic agents from the environment and cellular metabolism.
 The mechanisms that monitor and repair DNA damage are very complex, yet surprisingly very well-conserved, from single-celled microorganisms (such as yeasts), to plants, to humans.

 Just as mutation is essential to evolution of new traits, and ultimately new species, variation in mutation shapes genome evolution.
 Molecular ecology surveys genetic variation that may underlie adaptation to new or changing habitats, mapping the patterns of variation across landscapes.
+Learn more about genome maintenance, evolution, and molecular ecology.

 No higher organism lives in isolation from a myriad of microbes.
 Associating microbes can either secure host nutrients by siege (causing disease) or by mutual consent (sometimes promoting the health of their partners).
 At the same time, both plant and animal hosts employ barriers to infection by pathogens, obstacles that challenge foe and friend alike and shape the adaptive evolution of microbial populations.
 The complexity of these different associations provides an exciting framework for discovery.
 A number of research programs at UNH explore this interface providing interdisciplinary training in microbiology, ecology, evolution, molecular biology, biochemistry, genetics, genomics and bioinformatics, with long-term applications of relevance to both applied and basic science.
 Learn more about host/microbial interaction research.